sebastian-zieba/PACMAN/docs/source/stage21.rst

 Stage 21
 ============

+.. topic:: TL;DR

+    - Navigate to the run directory and execute the pacman_script.py file using the --s21 flag
+    - Continue with s30 to fit the white and spectroscopic light curves

 This stage bins the data into spectroscopic light curves.

 PACMAN can either use the most recent S20 run for the S21 step or specify a path to a previous run.